Coastal Zone Management Act

 Article 32

-Any person who violates Paragraph 2 of Article 12 by changing resource conditions in first-grade coastal conservation zones, or violates prohibitions of coastal conservation plans set forth in Subparagraph 3 of Paragraph 1 of Article 13 shall be punished with a fine no less than NT$60,000 but not exceeding NT$300,000.
+Any person who violates Paragraph 2 of Article 12 by changing resource conditions in first-class coastal protection zones, or violates prohibitions of coastal protection plans set forth in Subparagraph 3 of Paragraph 1 of Article 13 shall be punished with a fine no less than NT$60,000 but not exceeding NT$300,000.

 Where a disaster is caused as a result of a violation in paragraph 1, the violator shall be punished with imprisonment no less than three years but not exceeding ten years; in addition thereto, a fine not exceeding NT$600,000.